Bachelor of Accounting

 Upon successful completion of this program, students will be able to:

-- Communicate effectively in writing, select and use information technology where appropriate.
+- Communicate effectively in writing, using information and communication technologies where appropriate.

 - Demonstrate ethical reasoning in relation to accounting issues.

-- Demonstrate a comprehensive knowledge of key concepts across the breadth of accounting topics.
+- Demonstrate a comprehensive knowledge of key concepts across the breadth of accounting topics in preparation for future learning opportunities and professional development.

 Required Credit Hours :